Snap (song): Commercial performance

 A few months after Eurovision, "Snap" went viral on video sharing service TikTok, leading to an increase of streams on Spotify and topping the daily viral charts in various countries.
-"Snap" started entering numerous countries' national charts, surpassing the Ukrainian winning song, "Stefania" by Kalush Orchestra, for the most chart entries by a Eurovision song from 2022.
+"Snap" started entering numerous countries' national charts, surpassing the winning song, from Ukraine, for the most chart entries by a Eurovision song from 2022.

 The song has topped the chart in both regions of Belgium as well as in Latvia and the top ten in Austria, France, Germany, Ireland, Israel, Italy, Netherlands, Norway, Slovakia, Sweden and Switzerland.
 In the United Kingdom, the song peaked at number 21 on the UK Singles Chart, making Rosa Linn the highest-charting foreign act from Eurovision 2022 in the UK.
 "Snap" debuted on the US Billboard Hot 100 at number 97, later peaking at number 67, and spent four weeks at number 1 on the Adult Alternative Airplay chart.

 As of May 2024, "Snap" has reached a billion streams on Spotify, becoming the second song from the contest to do so after "Arcade" by Duncan Laurence.
 It is also the fastest Eurovision song to reach a billion streams on the platform and is the most streamed entry by a non-winner.